 Why avoid it: Hydroquinone is linked to cancer, is toxic to organs, and causes skin irritation.

 How it appears on a label: As hydroquinone.

-We are half-way through the list of toxic ingredients to avoid in skincare.
+We are half-way through the list of toxic skin care ingredients to avoid.
 How are you doing?
 Information overload?
 Hang in there!😍

 What are they: Parabens are used as preservatives in cosmetics.
 They are often found in shampoo, face cleanser, body wash, body lotion and foundation.